hyperledger/besu-docs/docs/Reference/API-Methods.md

 ### eth_estimateGas

-Returns an estimate of how much gas is needed for a transaction to complete.
+Returns an estimate of the gas required for a transaction to complete.
 The estimation process does not use gas and the transaction is not added to the blockchain.
-The resulting estimate can be greater than the amount of gas that the transaction actually uses, for various reasons including EVM mechanics and node performance.
+The resulting estimate can be greater than the amount of gas the transaction ends up using, for reasons including EVM mechanics and node performance.

 The `eth_estimateGas` call does not send a transaction.
-You must make a subsequent call to [eth_sendRawTransaction](#eth_sendrawtransaction) to execute the transaction.
+You must call [eth_sendRawTransaction](#eth_sendrawtransaction) to execute the transaction.

 **Parameters**